Unity-Technologies/barracuda-starter-kit/Documentation~/index.md

 This is a [Barracuda](https://github.com/Unity-Technologies/barracuda-release) demo library containing usage examples.
 All examples are also compatible with mobile platforms (iOS and Android) and WebGL (except the Face Tracking demo).

 Each example is placed in a separate folder with a demo scene and all the required resources.
-If you want to add your images, make to sure to check the Texture Import Settings on the example images.
+If you want to add your images, make sure to check the Texture Import Settings on the example images.

 ## Static Image Recognition